 About the Author

 Jennifer Hudak is a speculative fiction writer fueled mostly by tea.
-Her stories have appeared in Daily Science Fiction, Apparition Lit, and the Flame Tree Press anthology Endless Apocalypse.
-Originally from Boston, she now lives with her family in Upstate New York where, in addition to writing, she teaches yoga, knits tiny pocket-sized animals, and misses the ocean.
-For more info, visit jenniferhudakwrites.com.
+Her work has appeared on both the Locus Magazine and the SFWA recommended reading lists, and has been twice nominated for a Pushcart Prize.
+Originally from Boston, she now lives with her family in Upstate New York where she teaches yoga, knits pocket-sized animals, and misses the ocean.

 About the Narrator

 Jen Albert is an editor, writer, and former entomologist.
 She works full-time as an editor at ECW Press, an independent publishing house based in Toronto, where she enjoys working on books of all kinds, including speculative fiction, popular science, and LGBTQ fiction and non-fiction.
 She became co-editor of her favorite fantasy fiction podcast in 2016; she now wonders if she still allowed to call it her favorite.
 Along with her co-editors, Jen has been nominated for the World Fantasy Award and the British Fantasy Award for her work on PodCastle.